rkwitt/teaching/SS20/ML/VO/README.md

 - The course will start on **March 2, 2020** (10am-11:30am, HS Lise Meitner)
 - The first exam date is **July 9, 2020** (10am-11:30am)
+- The Google Meet link for the exam is [meet.google.com/vjp-eeif-rei](meet.google.com/vjp-eeif-rei)
+- The exam sheet will be available at 9:45am on July 9, 2020

 ## Grading